jeroennoten/Laravel-AdminLTE/README.md

 ### 5.5 Authentication Views

 > Note: this is only available for Laravel 5.2 or higher versions.
+> Note: the authentication views are part of the `laravel/ui` package starting
+> from Laravel version 7 or higher.

-This package ships the following command to replace the authentication views with AdminLTE style views.
+This package provides the following command to replace the Laravel defaults authentication views with AdminLTE styled views.

 ```sh
 php artisan adminlte:install --only=auth_views
 ```

-By default, the login form contains a link to the registration and password reset forms.
-If you don't want a registration or password reset form, set the `register_url` or `password_reset_url` setting to `null` and the respective link will not be displayed.
+By default, the login view contains a link to the registration and password reset views.
+If you don't want a registration or password reset form, set the `register_url` or `password_reset_url` setting to `null` on the `adminlte.php` configuration file and the respective link will not be displayed.

 #### 5.5.1 Using the Authentication Views Manually

-If you want to use the included authentication views manually, you can create the following files and only add one line to each one of these files:
+In case you want to use the package authentication views manually, you can create the following files and only add one line to each one of these files:

 - **resources/views/auth/login.blade.php**:
   ```blade